Taxidermy: Study skins

+An American White Pelican taxidermized in a "study skins" style from the University of Wisconsin-Stevens Point's Ornithology Collection.

 A study skin is a taxidermic zoological specimen prepared in a minimalistic fashion that is concerned only with preserving the animal's skin, not the shape of the animal's body.
 As the name implies, study skins are used for scientific study (research), and are housed mainly by museums.
 A study skin's sole purpose is to preserve data, not to replicate an animal in a lifelike state.
 Museums keep large collections of study skins in order to conduct comparisons of physical characteristics to other study skins of the same species.
 Study skins are also kept because DNA can be extracted from them when needed at any point in time.

 A study skin's preparation is extremely basic.
 After the animal is skinned, fat is methodically scraped off the underside of the hide.
 The underside of the hide is then rubbed with borax or cedar dust to help it dry faster.
 The animal is then stuffed with cotton and sewn up.
 Mammals are laid flat on their belly.
 Birds are prepared lying on their back.
 Study skins are dried in these positions to keep the end product as slender and streamlined as possible so large numbers of specimens can be stored side-by-side in flat file drawers, while occupying a minimum amount of space.
 Since study skins are not prepared with aesthetics in mind they do not have imitation eyes like other taxidermy, and their cotton filling is visible in their eye openings.